Tamron SP – 15-30mm f2.8 Review

 Tamron 15-30mm vs Canon 16-35mm f2.8L II

-I can’t test the lens with a 50MP camera because I don’t have one yet, but I can test it on the Sony A7r that is 36 megapixels, close enough.
+I can’t test the lens with a 50MP camera because I don’t have one yet, but I can test it on the Sony A7r which is 36 megapixels, close enough.

 Tamron @15mm vs Canon @16mm 100% crop

-I noticed the Tamron’s image quality was far less influenced by diffraction compared to the Canon.
+I noticed that Tamron’s image quality was far less influenced by diffraction than that of Canon DSLR cameras.

 Tamron 15-30 f2.8 Review Conclusion